A timeline of the Downing Street lockdown party allegations

 15 December 2020

-Pictures in the Daily Mirror show Johnson hosting an online quiz in Downing Street in December.
-He is seen with two members of his team wearing tinsel and a Santa hat.
+Pictures published in the Daily Mirror last month showed Johnson hosting an online quiz in Downing Street in December 2020.
+He was seen with two members of his team wearing tinsel and a Santa hat.

 A source told the paper “many staff huddled by computers, conferring on questions and knocking back fizz, wine and beer from a local Tesco Metro”.
-The image serves to “seriously undermine Downing Street’s claims” at the time “that no parties had taken place in No.10”.
+The image serves to “seriously undermine Downing Street’s claims” that “no parties had taken place in No.10”, said the paper.

 16 December 2020

-The Department for Transport is forced to apologise over allegations that a dozen of Grant Shapps’s team were “boozing and dancing” during a Christmas party.
-On the same day, London moved to the highest tier of restrictions at the time.
+The Department for Transport was forced to apologise over allegations that a dozen of Grant Shapps’s team were “boozing and dancing” during a Christmas party on the same day that London had moved to the highest tier of restrictions at the time.

 17 December 2020

-The Cabinet Office confirms that staff took part in a virtual quiz, which was reportedly listed in digital calendars as “Christmas party!” in Simon Case’s office.
+The Cabinet Office has confirmed that staff took part in a virtual quiz on 17 December 2020, which was reportedly listed in digital calendars as “Christmas party!” in Simon Case’s office.

-A Cabinet Office spokesperson claims: “The Cabinet Secretary played no part in the event, but walked through the team’s office on the way to his own office”, politics.co.uk reported.
+Politics.co.uk quoted a spokesperson as saying: “The Cabinet Secretary played no part in the event, but walked through the team’s office on the way to his own office.”